insightproject/WikiMaps/README.md

 I built a data pipeline to easily access and query Wikipedia article traffic data.
 My API delivers page views, page rank, and popularity index of any Wikipedia topic, for any language in which the topic exists.

-My data pipeline adopts Lambda-architecture design principles, allowing for high data availability and eventual consistency, even in the presence of partitions:
+My data pipeline adopts Lambda-architecture design principles, allowing for high data availability and eventual consistency in the presence of database partitions:

 ![alt tag](images/Data_Pipeline1.png "Data Pipeline")